RC Glow Fuel Guide: Understanding Nitro Fuel Blends & Ingredients

 The word blend refers to the concentration of each ingredient, and different blends are used for different performance requirements.

 The main percentage you'll see is the nitromethane content.
 This varies and for rc airplanes it can range from a low 5% to a whopping 40%.
-For general sport flying a 10% to 20% range is considered acceptable with 15% being commonly used, although this is a big generalisation.
+For general sport flying a 10% to 15% range is considered standard and acceptable for the vast majority of 2-stroke aero engines.
+4-stroke engines often prefer slightly higher nitro content, around 15% to 20%, to help them idle smoothly.

 The other common percentage shown on rc glow fuels is the oil content.
-For general flying, again, anywhere between 15% and 20% is considered to be a standard amount.
+For general flying, anywhere between 17% and 20% is considered to be a safe, standard amount.

 It's very important to store your glow fuel well.
 Always read the manufacturer's instructions on storing the fuel properly.